jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 ![](images/ssh-credentials-manage-detail.png)

+**NOTE** Not all PEM formats are supported, compare the header of your key with the following supported formats:
+* `-----BEGIN OPENSSH PRIVATE KEY-----`
+* `-----BEGIN RSA PRIVATE KEY-----`
+* `-----BEGIN EC PRIVATE KEY-----`
+* `-----BEGIN DSA PRIVATE KEY-----`
+In case your key format is not supported you can use `openssl` to convert it.

 Credential scope controls where the credentials can be used:

 * System scope is only available for the root Jenkins instance (in other words Jenkins can use it to connect build nodes, but the credentials are not available to build jobs)